GhostOf0days/FinLLM-Leaderboard/docs/source/tutorials/benchmark_deepseek_fewshot_guide.rst

-.. _deepseek_zero_shot:
+.. _deepseek_few_shot:

-Benchmark DeepSeek on Financial Sentiment Analysis
+Benchmark DeepSeek on Financial Sentiment Analysis (few-shot)
 ========================================================

-This guide demonstrates how to benchmark DeepSeek models in a **Zero-Shot** setting using their API:
+This guide demonstrates how to benchmark DeepSeek models in a **Few-Shot** setting using their API:

-1. **Configure** API access using config.json
+1. Configure API access using config.json
+2. Provide examples to the model
-2. **Prompt** the model with financial sentiment analysis questions
+3. Prompt the model with financial sentiment analysis questions
-3. **Evaluate** accuracy against the FLARE-FIQASA dataset
+4. Evaluate accuracy against the FLARE-FIQASA dataset

 Prerequisites
 -------------

-1. **config.json file** containing your API keys:
+1. config.json containing your DeepSeek API key:

    .. code-block:: json